 You can’t purchase your entrance ticket upfront.
 Entrance tickets for a one-day visit are issued up to 5pm, tickets issued after 5pm are valid for the next day.

-Consult the business directory for more information and the exact location of the Angkor Ticket Office.
+The Angkor Ticket Office is located on Road 60.
+Consult this Google Map for the exact location.
 When you book a taxi or tuk tuk driver for the day, he will bring you to the ticket office before entering the park.

 The entrance fee to the Angkor Archaeological Park depends on the type of admission pass that you choose.
-There are 3 types of passes available, the mentioned prices are effective from February 1st, 2017.
+There are 3 types of passes available:

 - 1-day pass – US$ 37;